Delmira Agustini

-Delmira Agustini (October 24, 1886 – July 6, 1914) was an Uruguayan poet of the early 20th century.
+Delmira Agustini (October 24, 1886 – July 6, 1914) was a Uruguayan poet of the early 20th century.

 Biography

 Born in Montevideo, Uruguay, she began writing when she was ten and had her first book of poems published when she was still a teenager.

 She wrote for the magazine La Alborada (The Dawn).
 She formed part of the Generation of 1900, along with Julio Herrera y Reissig, Leopoldo Lugones and Horacio Quiroga.

 Rubén Darío, a Nicaraguan poet, was an important influence for her.
 She looked up to him as a teacher.
 Darío compared Agustini to Teresa of Ávila, stating that Agustini was the only woman writer since the saint to express herself as a woman.

 She specialized in the topic of female sexuality during a time when the literary world was dominated by men.
 Agustini's writing style is best classified in the first phase of modernism, with themes based on fantasy and exotic subjects.

 Eros, god of love, symbolizes eroticism and is the inspiration to Agustini's poems about carnal pleasures.
 Eros is the protagonist in many of Agustini's literary works.
 She even dedicated her third book to him titled Los Cálices Vacíos (Empty Chalices) in 1913, which was acclaimed as her entrance into a new literary movement, "La Vanguardia" (The Vanguard).